Asian Cricket Council (ACC)

 They nominate candidates and select one after voting.
 The total term of the presidency is two years.
 After choosing the other president, the chairman of the cricket board of their country selects the role of the president.

-Now, Mohsin Naqvi is the president from Pakistan who sat on the chair in December 2024.
+Now, Mohsin Naqvi is the president of ACC who sat in the chair in April 3, 2025.
 He succeeded Shammi Silva, a Sri Lankan, as president of the ACC.

 Asian Cricket Council Members